What we know so far about the California oil spill - KRDO

 Who is responsible?

-Amplify Energy, which owns the pipeline, is a small, independent company with 222 employees as of the end of 2018, the last time it reported its staff size in a company filing.
+Amplify Energy is a small, independent company with 222 employees as of the end of 2018, the last time it reported its staff size in a company filing.
 Its most recent financial report shows sales of $153 million, with year-to-date losses of $54.4 million through the end of June.

 The company was working with local, state and federal agencies on recovery efforts, said Willsher, the Amplify executive.